 Who may sell these works?
 And where?

 The law covers the sale of art in Rhode Island.
-That sale can take place in traditional spaces, like an art gallery.
+That sale can take place in traditional spaces, like an art gallery or an antique shop.
 It can take place in less traditional places, like artist studios and coffee shops or restaurants, or in temporary spaces devoted to the sale of art or dealing in art, such as “pop-up galleries” or art festivals.
 The work itself can be sold by the artist or by a business in Rhode Island representing the artist.

-The work must be sold in Rhode Island, but does not need to be the work of a Rhode Island artist in order to qualify for the sales tax exemption.
+The work must be sold in Rhode Island, but does not need to be the work of a Rhode Island artist to qualify for the sales tax exemption.

 What qualifies as a “limited edition work of art”?